mtulio/aws-accounts-resources/README.md

-# aws-accounts-resources
+# aws-resources

-Tool to find AWS resources on an centralized place.
+`aws-resources` is an tool to centralized find AWS resources on distributed accounts.

 Usefull for whom wants to manage multiple accounts and does not use AWS Organizations.